0xLuks/pyeh/README.md

-# pyEH :snake:
+# pyeh :snake:

-pyEH is a collection of python scripts for ethical hacking.
+pyeh is a collection of python scripts for ethical hacking.

 ## Network